uktrade/lite-permissions-service-archive/README.md

 The service will create a customer, create a site, update a user role where necessary and respond with a callback request detailing the result of its processing.

-# Running locally
+## Running locally

 * `git clone git@github.com:uktrade/lite-permissions-service.git`
 * `cd lite-permissions-service`
 * `cp src/main/resources/sample-config.yaml src/main/resources/config.yaml`
 * `./gradlew run`

+You will also need to run a local Redis, e.g. `docker run -p 6379:6379 --name my-redis -d redis:latest`.
+If your Redis is not running with default settings, you will need to update connection details in `config.yaml`.

-# Endpoint summary
+## Endpoint summary

 * `/ogel-registrations` (`OgelRegistrationResource`)